oleksiyp/oleksiyp.github.io/README.md

    * fasting sugar (7-8 in the morning, don't drink, don't eat)
    * sugar with load
    * glycated hemoglobin (>7 sugar diabetes)
+ * 1% of physical activity is brain requirement
+ * fast carb required to consume before physical load
+ * brain activity require slow carbs
+ * diabetes make all internal organs glycated
+ * excess of glucose is converted carbohydrate fat
+ * economically fast carbs are a lot cheaper and simpler to produce